AnkitSaiyan/angular-design/README.md

 clearSelected$: subject, when passing any value to the subject the table will set all checkboxes to false in the first row when **[rowSelectable]** is set to true

+### OUTPUTS
+sorted: the datatable will report back which column the user wishes to sort

+rowClicked: report of which row was clicked when **[rowClickable]** was set to true

+actionClicked: report of which action icon was clicked when **[showActions]** was set to true and at least one item was **[actions]**

+selected: report which row had its checkbox value changed

 ### EXAMPLE

 ts-file must contain the following;